BBBSnowball/robotnix/README.md

 1. Prepare:
     1. Mount a btrfs filesystem to `~/.local/share/docker` and configure Docker to use the btrfs storage driver.
         - We assume that reflink copies will be fast (fast-ish - the source tree has tons of files) and take up almost no space.
-You may have a bad time if that doesn't hold on your system (or Docker's layer system *might* save you - we have never tried to be honest).
+You may have a bad time if that doesn't hold true on your system (or Docker's layer system *might* save you - we have never tried to be honest).
         - This can give some indication of whether this is configured correctly:
           `docker build --file Dockerfile-test-reflink . --progress=plain`